A Unique Prototype – The Second Weems Made

 Longines Weems prototype

 The thicker beefier lugs of the Weems prototype (top) with heavy downward curvature of the lug can be contrasted with the flat lug of the 1930 Bureau of Aeronautics Weems (bottom).
-The latter was delivered in the Wittnauer order of 1929 (#139X) which was the very first batch of test production pieces delivered over two dates April 10 and May 2, 1930.
+The latter was delivered in the first Wittnauer order of 1929 (#1395) of 72 pieces that was the very first batch of test production pieces delivered over two dates April 10 and May 2, 1930.

 Waltham Weems pre Longines

 An exceptional mint and unusued example of Waltham Vanguard pre-Longines ‘Weems’ second setting modified pocket watch.
-These were originally modified by master watch maker Harry Nash of Jessops Jewellers in San Diego and the Weems Pat.Pending text can be seen clearly in the subdial.
+Weems noted in his 1928 article “Possibilities of an Adjustable Rate Clock” that the postproduction modification was done by master watch maker Mr Dadisman of Jessops Jewellers fame in San Diego.
+Weems Pat.Pending text can be seen clearly in the subdial and US patent 2008734 was only granted in 1935.
 This piece was donated by Charles Lindbergh to the Smithsonian.
-Image – Smithsonian
+Image – courtesy the Smithsonian

-The modifications were done using the brilliant technician, Harry Nash of Jessops Jewellers fame, in San Diego.
-There were a number of formative pieces in the development of the Second Setting watch.
-This included Weems, his Waltham second setting ideas, the Longines technical department headed by Alfred Pfister and their dual time ‘Touran’ pocket watch which utilized a turning inner chapter.
-The other essential playmaker was the brilliant John Heinmuller who acquired the nickname ‘Aero One’.
+The modifications were done using the brilliant technician, Mr Dadisman, of Jessops Jewellers fame, in San Diego.
+There were a number of critical formative pieces in the development of the Longines Second Setting watch.
+This included Weems, his adjustable-rate clock ideas published in 1928, the Patek and Hamilton torpedo boat postproduction modified watches, the Longines technical department headed by Alfred Pfister and their dual time ‘Touran’ pocket watch which utilized a turning inner chapter.
+The other key playmaker was the brilliant John Heinmuller who acquired the nickname ‘Aero One’ and represented the US Longines agent.

 His role at Wittnauer, the American agent of Longines, shaped, helped record and time the records of aviation’s golden age.
-An innovative instrument creator, he was ably assisted by the brilliant technical head Pfister in St Imier who brought these technical ideas to life.
+A watch maker and innovative instrument creator, he was ably assisted by the brilliant technical head Pfister in St Imier who brought these incredible technical ideas to life.

 First Weems prototype Smithsonian